mukeshlodhi-04/Code_Reviewer/code_review_report.md

 ## Overall Summary

-This function is a great start to identifying active users!
-We can make it even more efficient and readable by streamlining the boolean checks and choosing more descriptive variable names.
-These small refinements will significantly improve the code's clarity and performance.
+Your function effectively identifies active users with complete profiles!
+We can make it even more concise and efficient by streamlining the looping and improving variable naming.
+Let's refine it to boost performance and readability.

 ---